raexera/yoru/.github/README.md

    + **Material Icons**       - [here](https://github.com/google/material-design-icons)
    + **FiraCode Nerd Font**   - [here](https://github.com/ryanoasis/nerd-fonts)

+Also you can find the required icon fonts inside the `misc/fonts` folder of this repository.

-Once you download them and unpack them, place them into `~/.fonts` or `~/.local/share/fonts` and run this command for your system to detect the newly installed fonts.
+Once you download them and unpack them, place them into `~/.fonts` or `~/.local/share/fonts`

+And run this command for your system to detect the newly installed fonts.

    ```sh
    fc-cache -v